heseltime/heseltime.github.io/pages/rDai.md

 _My hope is that learnings from the research going into these presentations, as well as the discussions at interview, will inform the thesis itself, adding a perspective, especially on the question of (task-specific) evaluation/benchmarking of LLM performance._

-## Own Work: PDF Accessibilty, Approaching the Benchmarking Question
+## Own Work: PDF Accessibilty, Approaching the Benchmarking Question (Hoffman)

 ### in **15 mins** _incl.
 Q&A_